rafael-pinho/jubarte-oracledb/examples/1-execute-select/README.md

-## EXECUTE SELECT COMMANDS
+## Execute commands

 Execute commands are easy.
-Let's use the following command as sample:
+The next two samples will show how to execute commands and add parameters

+### Execute commands without parameters

+Let's execute this simple sql command:

 ```
     SELECT SYSDATE FROM DUAL
 ```

-In jubarte you just need to:
+In jubarte you need to first write your statement, then execute it:

 ``` javascript
     let statement = jubarte.statement.create('SELECT SYSDATE FROM DUAL');